Diamond Life: Commercial performance

-Diamond Life reached number two in the UK Album Chart and was certified quadruple platinum by the British Phonographic Industry (BPI) on 2 March 1987, denoting shipments in excess of 1.2 million copies in the United Kingdom.
+Diamond Life reached number two on the UK Albums Chart and was certified quadruple platinum by the British Phonographic Industry (BPI) on 2 March 1987, denoting shipments in excess of 1.2 million copies in the United Kingdom.
 In the United States, it peaked at number five on the Billboard 200, and on 2 February 1995, it was certified quadruple platinum by the Recording Industry Association of America (RIAA) for shipments in excess of four million copies.
-Additionally, the album topped the charts in Austria, France, Germany, the Netherlands, New Zealand and Switzerland.
+Additionally, the album topped the charts in Austria, France, Germany, the Netherlands, New Zealand, and Switzerland.
 By May 1985, Diamond Life had international sales of over one million copies in the United Kingdom, and four million copies sold worldwide.
 As of November 1997, worldwide sales stand at 10 million copies.

 Legacy

-Sade and the band were credited as being influential to neo soul.
-The band achieved success in the 1980s with music that featured a sophisti-pop style, incorporating elements of soul, pop, smooth jazz, and quiet storm.
+Sade have been credited as being influential to neo soul.
+In a retrospective piece for Pitchfork, Clover Hope wrote that Diamond Life "became a prototype for a generation of singers who favored naked elegance", including later R&B acts such as D'Angelo, Jill Scott, and Alicia Keys.
+Sade achieved success in the 1980s with music that featured a sophisti-pop style, incorporating elements of soul, pop, smooth jazz, and quiet storm.
 Lester credited the album with giving quiet storm music a "wide, even international audience".
-The band was part of a new wave of British R&B-oriented artists during the late 1980s and early 1990s that also included Soul II Soul, Caron Wheeler, The Brand New Heavies, Simply Red, Jamiroquai, and Lisa Stansfield.
-AllMusic's Alex Henderson wrote, "Many of the British artists who emerged during that period had a neo-soul outlook and were able to blend influences from different eras".
-Following the coining of the term "quiet storm" by Smokey Robinson, Sade was credited for helping give the genre a worldwide audience.
+The band were part of a new wave of British R&B-oriented artists during the late 1980s and early 1990s that also included Soul II Soul, Caron Wheeler, the Brand New Heavies, Simply Red, Jamiroquai, and Lisa Stansfield.
+AllMusic's Alex Henderson wrote, "Many of the British artists who emerged during that period had a neo-soul outlook and were able to blend influences from different eras."

+The album made an appearance in the 2004 horror comedy film Shaun of the Dead where it was described by main character Shaun (Simon Pegg) as being the favourite album of his now ex-girlfriend Liz only for his best friend Ed (Nick Frost) to use it as a weapon against the zombies.